- Attend Events

-Unfortunately, rejection from the Annual Meeting program is a final decision, one not taken lightly by the EPC or the Sectional Reviewers.
+Unfortunately, rejection from the Annual Meeting program is a final decision, one not taken lightly by the Executive Program Committee or the Section Program Chairs.
 Your submission was fully reviewed by the section you selected to evaluate your proposal.
 The EPC and AAA staff are unable to consider appeals or provide individual feedback.
 We encourage you to join the discourse as an attendee of the Annual Meeting.

 The AAA Annual Meeting has between 800-900 sessions, held over five days, so conflicts are inevitable.
 Sessions are scheduled to avoid thematic, section, and person conflicts (a participant cannot chair one session and present a paper at another session, if both are held at the same time).

 AAA will not meet in Georgia due to its stance on anti-immigration.
 In addition, we have a strong preference for holding our meetings in facilities that are staffed by unionized workers, places where there are no union-staffed facilities are not to be considered.

-Approximate dates of annual meetings have become traditional and well-established for many learned societies.
+Approximate dates of Annual Meetings have become traditional and well-established for many learned societies.
 Such conferences have distributed themselves throughout the academic year so that scholars may attend more than one according to their professional needs.
-To avoid conflicts with other societies (e.g., American Political Science Association and American Sociological Association), with major holidays, and end-of-semester schedules, the AAA traditionally meets either during the two weeks before or one week after Thanksgiving.
+To avoid conflicts with other Associations, with major holidays, and end-of-semester schedules, the AAA traditionally meets either during the two weeks before or one week after Thanksgiving.

 To ensure the best deal for our members, we work with a conference planning service, ConferenceDirect.
 ConferenceDirect helps us approach host cities and hotels, and prepare invitations to bid for our conference business.
 ConferenceDirect is one of the larger conference management companies in the country.
 It maintains a considerable negotiating advantage compared to what AAA could get on its own to secure the best rate for AAA attendees.
 This process begins six to seven years in advance, to guarantee the dates we need and to ensure the best rates possible.
 A ConferenceDirect staff member is on call throughout the conference itself.
 A number of other learned societies also use ConferenceDirect for their conference planning.